Budget & Spending

 More on Budget & Spending

 Earlier this year, our communities were hit by severe floods and powerful tornadoes that devastated homes, farms, businesses, hospitals, and schools.
 Crops were damaged, personal property was destroyed, and vehicles were totaled.
 Months later, families are still picking up the pieces and working to rebuild.
+But, even amid unthinkable tragedy, Iowans rallied around our neighbors to lend a helping hand because that’s just how we do things in Iowa.
+We help where we can and support our fellow Iowans when they need it most.

 WASHINGTON, D.C. – Today, U.S. Rep. Randy Feenstra (R-Hull) and several of his colleagues on the U.S. House Ways and Means Committee released a request for information from relevant stakeholders on biofuel tax policy.